TykTechnologies/tyk-demo/README.md

 1. Browse to [Jenkins web UI](http://localhost:8070)
 2. Use the Jenkins admin credentials provided by the `bootstrap.sh` script to log in
 3. Install recommended plugins
+4. Add credentials: (these are needed by `tyk-sync` to push data into the e2 Dashboard)
+  - Kind: Secret text
+  - Scope: Global (this is just a PoC...)
+  - Secret: The e2 Dashboard API credentials, shown in `Creating Dashboard user for environment 2` section of the `bootstrap.sh` output
+  - ID: `tyk-dash-secret`
+  - Description: `Tyk Dashboard Secret`
-4. Create a new job:
+5. Create a new job:
   - Name: `APIs and Policies`
   - Type: Multibranch Pipeline
   - Branch Source: Github
   - Branch Source Credentials: Your Github credentials (to avoid using anonymous GitHub API usage, which is very restrictive)
   - Branch Source -> Repository HTTPS URL: Github URL for this repository
-  - Build Configuration -> Script Path: `volumes/jenkins/JenkinsFile` (this is case sensitive)
+  - Build Configuration -> Script Path: `volumes/jenkins/JenkinsFile`

 Ideally, this will be automated in the future.